denoland/std/log/README.md

 log.error("Error!", someObject);
 ```

-This setup will log all messages of level `info` and above to `stdout` or
-`stderr` respectively.

 ## Default Logging

 The above example uses the default logger, which is exported as `log`.
 By
-default, it does nothing, but you can add loggers receiving it's messages to it
+default, it will log anything above and including "info" level messages to
-using `addDefaultLogger`.
-The difference to setting up an own console logger is
-that third party code that wants to provide logs will be able to use the default
+stdout/stderr, but you can fully customize it, disabling the default behaviour,
+changing its threshold or adding more loggers receiving it's messages.
+Third
-logger as well, giving you a central place to control how they are handled as
+party loggers will use the defautl logger as well, giving you a central place
-well.
+to control how they are handled.
 We will look at framework logging later.

 ### Default Log Levels